bitcraze/crazyflie-clients-python/docs/installation/install.md

 # Installing from latest release

+If you are planning to not do any developement on the client itself, we highly recommend you to install the cfclient according to latest release (as according of the instructions described) and not from source ([from these instructions](#installing-from-source)).

 ## From Pypi (Windows, Mac, Linux, ..., with python3)

 Each release of the client is pushed to the [pypi repository](https://pypi.org/project/cfclient/).
 If you have python >= 3.6, it can be installed with pip: